 While the practice is still allowed on a federal level, several states and cities prohibit subminimum wages for workers with disabilities.

-Twenty-two states have increased their minimum wages for 2025.
-While most states change their rates to take effect on January 1, some states make changes at different times of the year, such as July 1 or September 30.
+Eighteen states have increased their minimum wages for 2026.
+While most states change their rates to take effect on January 1, some state laws make these changes at different times of the year, such as July 1 or September 30.

-The following chart reflects the January 1 effective dates unless otherwise stated:
+The following chart is a state-by-state breakdown reflecting the January 1 effective dates unless otherwise stated:

 State |